Asrani

-Govardhan Asrani (born 1 January 1940), popularly known simply as Asrani, is an Indian actor and director whose Bollywood career has spanned five decades.
-He has acted in over 350 Hindi films.
-Asrani has played the lead roles, character roles, comedic roles and supporting roles.
-He is best known for his role in Sholay as a jailer and characters he played in 25 films with Rajesh Khanna in lead role between 1972 to 1991.
+Govardhan Asrani (1 January 1941 – 20 October 2025), known professionally as Asrani, was an Indian actor and film director.
+His career in Indian cinema spanned over five decades, during which he appeared in over 350 Hindi and Gujarati films.
+Asrani worked in lead, character, comedic, and supporting roles.
+He is particularly noted for his role as the Jailor in Sholay, caricaturing Hitler, and Amadavad no Rikshavaro and for his appearances in 25 films with Rajesh Khanna as the lead actor between 1972 and 1991.

-In Hindi films, he played the comedian's role from 1966 to 2013 and played a supporting actor's role as the close friend of the lead hero in many films between 1972 and 1994.
-In a few Hindi films like Chala Murari Hero Banne and Salaam Memsaab, he played the main lead hero.
-In Gujarati films he played the lead hero from 1972 to 1984 and played character roles from 1985 to 2012.
-He also directed six films between 1974 and 1997.
+In Hindi cinema, he appeared in several comic roles from 1966 to 2014 and frequently portrayed the close friend of the lead actor in films between 1972 and 1995.
+He appeared in multiple films directed by Hrishikesh Mukherjee and Priyadarshan.
+In some Hindi films, including Chala Murari Hero Banne and Salaam Memsaab, he played the lead role.
+In Gujarati films, he acted as the lead from 1972 to 1984 and performed character roles from 1985 to 2012.
+He directed six films between 1974 and 1997.

 Early life

-Asrani was born into a middle-class, Sindhi family in Jaipur.
+Asrani was born into a middle-class, Sindhi Hindu family in Jaipur.
 His father opened a carpet shop.
 He has four sisters and three brothers: two elder and one younger.
-Asrani was uninterested in business and weak in mathematics.
-He completed his matriculation from St. Xaviers School and did his graduation from Rajasthan College, Jaipur.
+Asrani was disinterested in business and weak in mathematics.
+He completed his matriculation from St Xavier's School, Jaipur and did his graduation from Rajasthan College, Jaipur.
 He simultaneously worked as a voice artist at All India Radio, Jaipur, to pay for his education.